 Shuttle Bus Policies & Rules

-- Patrons must board and discharge at authorized shuttle bus stops.
+- Patrons board and discharge at authorized shuttle bus stops.
 (Drivers will only stop at authorized stops)

 - The following are prohibited on all Howard University shuttle buses: